pierre-cm/galbe/docs/schemas.md

 #### Stream

 Some body request types can be streamed by using `STStream` Schema Type wrapper.
 The streamable Schema Types are `STByteArray`, `STString`, `STUrlForm` and `STMultipartForm`.
-This can be usefull to imporve performances in case you have heavy body payloads and you want to perform early validations on the body.
+This can be useful to improve performances in case you have heavy body payloads and you want to perform early validations on the body.

 Let's look at a concrete example where this could be useful.
 Imagine you want a `multipart/form-data` body request that has two properties: `username` and `heavyImageFile`.
 In a normal case, you would define something like this: